Lighttable: Apply ratings/metadata to all images in a group when it is collapsed.

 If I "open" the groups, I know I can select all the images and rate them together, but it's not so handy --- it's a lot slower (select the two images, zoom, rate).
 It's faster to just rate both the raw and the jpeg by hand, but still half as fast as it could be, given that I will see the two copies.

-#1 Updated by Romano Giannetti about 6 years ago
+#1 Updated by Romano Giannetti over 6 years ago

 There is a similar request here marked "won't fix": http://darktable.org/redmine/issues/8968